demisto/content/Packs/JARM/README.md

 ## Indicator Fields
 This following are the indicator fields for the JARM indicator layout.
 - JARM Fingerprint (primary key)
 - JARM Hosts (the hosts that originated this fingerprint).
-It is a grid field comprised of:
+It is a tag field comprised of IP/FQDN:Port
-    - IP Address
-    - FQDN
-    - Port

 ## Integrations
 This pack includes an integration that implements the following Command.